histogrammar/histogrammar-docs/tutorials/scala-spark/index.md

 (That should give you a lot of type errors.)

-One solution is to use an alternative that doesn't force them all to have the same type by not keeping track of the types of its contents:
+One solution is to use a different primitive that doesn't force them all to have the same type: `UntypedLabel` allows multiple types by not recording the types of its contents (similar to `TObjArray` in ROOT).

 ```scala
 val succeeds = UntypedLabel("MET" -> hist1d,